NoakLiu/Efficient-Foundation-Models-Survey/README.md

-# Survey on Efficient Large Foundation Model Inference: A Perspective From Model and System Co-Design
+# Survey on Efficient Large Foundation Models: A Perspective From Model and System Co-Design

 ## Paper Link: https://arxiv.org/abs/2409.01990